elatov/elatov.github.io/_posts/2014-05-24-rhcsa-rhce-chapter-22-virtualization-with-kvm.md

 	[root@rhel3 ~]# rm /var/lib/libvirt/images/centos.img
 	rm: remove regular file '/var/lib/libvirt/images/centos.img'? y

-Since I started the VNC server for the VM on 0.0.0.0, I could connect to the VM from a remote machine using a regular vnc client:
+Since I started the VNC server for the VM on **0.0.0.0** (remote and not just local), I could connect to the VM from a remote machine using a regular vnc client:

 	elatov@fed:~$vncviewer rhel3:0